Agreement on Legal Services

 5. COMMUNICATION AND CLIENT INSTRUCTIONS

-5.3.
-Unless the client instructs us otherwise, we shall provide legal services on the assumption that any of the client’s managers, employees or consultants, who usually give oral or written instructions to us, are actually authorized to do so by the client.
+5.4.
+Unless the client instructs us otherwise, we provide the services on the assumption that any of the client’s managers, employees or consultants, who usually give oral or written instructions to us, are actually authorized to do so by the client.

 6.1.1. the disclosure is permitted by the client;